 - Have a 3.5 cumulative high school GPA if an entering freshman or 3.5 cumulative college GPA if a continuing college student.

-- Complete the online application and submit all supporting documentation - The deadline has been waived for this coming year since the program was just approved.
+- Complete the online application and submit all supporting documentation.

 Students should visit http://www.mississippi.edu/riseupms/financialaid-step3-grants-loans.php?article_id=485 for more information, and complete the online application to apply through IHL.